mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 1. Use automation tools to feed the input to the library.
 1. Compare the library's output to the golden output.

 The original repository contained a script called [roundtrip.sh](https://github.com/NYTimes/ingredient-phrase-tagger/blob/e414c2ca279f23c99c8338ceba00653d88d40dfe/roundtrip.sh) that resembled an end-to-end test.
-It provided pre-generated input to the library, used a portion of the input to train a new machine learning model, then used that model to classify other portions of the input.
+It provided pre-generated input to the library, used a portion of the input to train a new machine learning model, then used that model to parse other portions of the input.
 The only piece missing was that it never compared results to a known-good output.

 # A basic end-to-end test